YottaDB/YDBDoc/libyottadb/SimpleAPI.rst

 ``YDB_OK`` -- Normal return following successful execution.

+``YDB_LOCK_TIMEOUT`` -- This return code from lock acquisition functions indicates that the specified timeout was reached without requested locks being acquired.

 ``YDB_TP_RESTART`` -- Code returned to libyottadb by an application function that packages a transaction to indicate that it wishes libyottadb to restart the transaction, or by a libyottadb function